 Now, to solve this issue, you have to break the bridge.
 Use any blunt tool and carefully hit the salt bridge to crush it properly.
 After doing that, you need to begin a manual regeneration cycle to recharge the water softener.

 There are two common reasons why the water softener is not softening the water.
 First, the control valve is set incorrectly.
-And the second reason is the salt bridging or salt mushing.
+The second reason is the salt bridging or salt mushing.

 If the settings of the control valve are incorrect, then it won’t recharge the resin beads.
 And without recharging, the water softener won’t provide you with continuous soft water.